Brown Berets (Austin): Background

 Founded in 1972, the Brown Berets Chapter of Austin focused on issues similar to the original chapter of Los Angeles that plagued the Chicano community.
 A quote from Gilberto Rivera, a prominent East Austin activist states, "the formation was due to a ‘call’ from the community & out of their own direct experiences of police violence which followed a persistent pattern in Austin & nearby communities".
 In addition, the Brown Berets "formulated the ‘Brown Beret Manifesto’ which sought short & long term goals on community matters like: police oppression, economics, immigration, education, housing, prison reform, medicine, communication (news/media channels)".

 The Austin Brown Beret chapter was considered a grassroots organization with the intentions of protecting youth and the rights of citizens.
 During its active years it worked closely with other grassroots organization and other local chapters when necessary.
 The chapter ultimately dissolved in 1983.
 Despite this, the legacy it left continued through the efforts of several other organizations such as PODER, CAMILA – Chicanos Against Military Intervention in Latin America, League of United Chicano Artists (LUChA), Youth Advocacy (formally known as CARNALES Inc.), and East Austin Economic Development Corporation.
+The group has become active once more, beginning in 2021 with a new generation of Berets.